ssdv1/make_cv/README.md

 1. cv\_header.tex is the LaTex header file that gets imported into cv.tex.
 If you are comfortable with Latex, you can customize things like, fonts, margins, etc… with this file.
 2. cv.tex is the first page information for the c.v.
 This contains things like your name and contact information, employment and education history, etc…   You can format this how you like, but know that the \\section\* command should be used to create different sections within the c.v.
 3. cv\_tables.tex is included by cv.tex, and is responsible for including all of the automatically created tables in the c.v.
-If you would like to use your own custom system for a particular section of the data, you can comment out the table that is being included by cv.tex, and import whatever LaTex compatible file you want.
+If you would like to use your own custom system for a particular section of the data, you can comment out the table that is being included by cv.tex, and import whatever LaTeX compatible file you want.

 ### Advanced Features & Command Line Options